Silous888/RawTextCheck/readme.md

 #### textfile

 The **textfile** parser is the default parser for all text-based files.
 It returns every non-empty line in the file.
-This is useful if Ignored codes and Ignored substrings are sufficient to extract the sentences you need.
+This is useful if Ignored codes, Ignored substrings and Replace codes are sufficient to extract the sentences you need.
 (See [Project configuration](#manage-project-window) for more details.)

-This parser does not require any arguments.

-#### excel

-The **excel** parser returns every non-empty cell from a specified column in an Excel file.

 Arguments are:
- - col: letter of the column containing the text (e.g., `D` to get cells from column D)
- - colID (optional): another column (e.g., an ID column) to identify lines instead of the row number
+ - **beginText** (optional): text to start parsing from.
+Not used if "beginLineNumber" is provided
+ - **endText** (optional): text to stop parsing at.
+Not used if "endLineNumber" is provided
+ - **beginLineNumber** (optional): line number to start parsing from
+ - **endLineNumber** (optional): line number to stop parsing at
+ - **contains** (optional): text that each line must contain.
+For several texts, use | to separate each text. (contains="valueOne|valueTwo")
+ - **notContains** (optional): text that each line must not contain.
+For several texts, use | to separate each text. (contains="valueOne|valueTwo")

 #### csv

 The **csv** parser returns every non-empty value from a specified column in a CSV file.

 Arguments are:
- - col: the number of the column (the first column is 1)
+ - **col**: the number of the column (the first column is 1)
- - colID (optional): another column (e.g., an ID column) to identify lines instead of the line number.
+ - **colID** (optional): another column (e.g., an ID column) to identify lines instead of the line number.

+#### excel

+The **excel** parser returns every non-empty cell from a specified column in an Excel file.

+Arguments are:
+ - **col**: letter of the column containing the text (e.g., `D` to get cells from column D)
+ - **colID** (optional): another column (e.g., an ID column) to identify lines instead of the row number

 #### google sheet

 The **google sheet** parser returns every non-empty cell from a specified column in a google sheet.
 Path is the url of the google sheet.
 Credentials are needed to access a google sheet.

 Arguments are:
- - col: letter of the column containing the text (e.g., `D` to get cells from column D)
+ - **col**: letter of the column containing the text (e.g., `D` to get cells from column D)
- - colID (optional): another column (e.g., an ID column) to identify lines instead of the row number
+ - **colID** (optional): another column (e.g., an ID column) to identify lines instead of the row number

+#### pofile

+The **pofile** parser returns every non-empty translation string (msgstr) from a PO file.

+Arguments are:
+- **id** (optional): identifier for each row.
+Possible values are:
+    - line → uses the line number in the file (default)
+    - msgid → uses the corresponding msgid string

+#### xml

+The **xml** parser returns non-empty text or attribute values from an XML file.

+Arguments are:
+ - **tag**: the XML element tag to extract
+ - **attr** (optional): attribute name to extract instead of the element text
+ - **idAttr** (optional): attribute name to use as a row identifier.
+Defaults to the line number in the file

 ### Additional parsers (NEED CHANGE)

 If the built-in parsers are not sufficient, you can create your own.

 A parser is a Python file that implements a specific function.
 A template can be found [here](https://github.com/Silous888/RawTextCheck-parsers/blob/main/template_parser.py).
 For examples of parser implementations, see the [default parsers included in RawTextCheck](https://github.com/Silous888/RawTextCheck/tree/master/rawtextcheck/default_parser).
+You can also start from one of the default parsers if you only need to make small adjustments for your needs.

 To add a parser to the list available in the app, place the Python file in the `parsers` folder.

 Imports of the parser need to already be present in RawTextCheck.

-Remember that Ignored codes and Ignored substrings can be used to filter parts of each line, so your parser does not necessarily need to clean the text itself.
+Remember that Ignored codes, Ignored substrings and Replace codes can be used to filter parts of each line, so your parser does not necessarily need to clean the text itself.

 The name of the parser will be the name of the file.
 Be careful not to use the same name as any built-in parser.